 Yale’s optional information prompt invites you to address any potential problem areas in your profile if you feel you need to.
 The use of the adjective “brief” clearly conveys that the school wants you to focus on imparting key information rather than offering a detailed and long-winded explanation of the issue in question.
 This is absolutely not an opportunity to share another cool story or otherwise try to impress or pander to the admissions committee.
 If you do not truly need to explain an issue or a perhaps confusing element of your candidacy, we do not recommend that you submit an option essay; if you do have issues to clarify, keep things concise.
 In our free mbaMission Optional Essays Guide, we offer detailed advice on when and how to take advantage of these kinds of opportunities, with multiple examples, to help you mitigate any problem areas in your profile.

-For a thorough exploration of the Yale SOM academic program/merits, defining characteristics, crucial statistics, social life, academic environment, and other key features, check out the mbaMission Insider’s Guide to the Yale School of Management.
+For a thorough exploration of the Yale SOM program, including defining characteristics, crucial statistics, social life, academic environment, and other key features, check out the mbaMission Insider’s Guide to the Yale School of Management.

 The Next Step—Mastering Your Yale SOM Interview: Many MBA candidates find admissions interviews stressful and intimidating, but mastering this important element of the application process is definitely possible—the key is informed preparation.
-To help you on your way to this high level of preparation, we offer our free Interview Primers.
-Download your free copy of the Yale School of Management Interview Primer today.
+To help you on your way to this high level of preparation, we offer our free Interview Guides.
+Download your free copy of the Yale School of Management Interview Guide today.